vkhazin/couchbase-courseware/content/chapter-03/Intro.md

-# Chapter Two - Data Modeling with NoSql #
+# Chapter Three - Data Modeling with NoSql #

 * Group Exercise: use customer data and ask to map without fk/joins supported
 * Linking - similar to Rdbms joins, familiar to data modelers, no/little query language support